Xunnamius/black-flag/README.md

 #### Motivation

-The delegation of responsibility between helper and effectors facilitates the double-parsing necessary for [dynamic options][6] support.
+Rather than chain singular yargs instances together, the delegation of responsibility between helper and effectors facilitates the double-parsing necessary for [dynamic options][6] support.
 In implementing dynamic options, Black Flag accurately parses the given arguments with the helper program on the first pass and feeds the result to the [`builder`][7] function of the effector on the second pass (via [`builder`'s new third parameter][6]).

 In the same vein, hoisting routing responsibilities to the router program allows Black Flag to make certain guarantees:

+- An end user trying to invoke a parent command with no implementation will cause help text to be printed and an exception to be thrown with default error exit code.
+E.g.: `myctl parent child1` and `myctl parent child2` work but we want `myctl parent` to show help text listing the available commands ("child1" and "child2") and exit with a "not found" error.

-- An end user trying to invoke a non-existent sub-command will cause an exception to be thrown.
-This is true even if the effector has been set to non-strict mode (`yargs::strict(false)`).
+- An end user trying to invoke a non-existent child of a parent command will cause help text to be printed and an exception to be thrown with default error exit code.
+E.g.: we want `myctl exists noexist` and `myctl noexist` to show help text listing the available commands ("exists") and exit with a "not found" error.

+  > Note that this section doesn't cover the case of attempting to invoke a
+  > non-existent child of a _pure child_ command, which is the same thing as
+  > giving the wrong arguments to any command and is therefore handled by yargs
+  > validation already, so we don't worry about it.

-- The right command gets to generate help and version text.
+- The right command gets to generate help and version text when triggered via arguments.
 To this end, passing `--help`/`--version` or equivalent arguments is effectively ignored by routers.

-With vanilla yargs strict mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instance doing the routing, even if the yargs instance being routed to _does_ recognize said arguments.
-This would break Black Flag's support for deep command hierarchies entirely.
+With vanilla yargs's strict/demand mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instances earlier in the chain, even if the instances down-chain _do_ recognize said arguments.
+This would break Black Flag's support for deep "chained" command hierarchies entirely.

-Without vanilla yargs strict mode, attempting to meet these guarantees would require allowing attempts to invoke non-existent sub-commands without throwing an error.
+However, without vanilla yargs's strict/demand mode, attempting to meet these guarantees would require allowing attempts to invoke non-existent child commands without throwing an error.
 This would result in a deeply flawed end-user experience.

-Hence the need for a distinct _routing program_ which allows parent commands to recursively route control to child commands in your hierarchy even when ancestor commands are not aware of the syntax accepted by their distant descendants—while still properly throwing an error when the end user tries to invoke a sub-command that does not exist.
+Hence the need for a distinct _routing program_ which allows parent commands to recursively chain/route control to child commands in your hierarchy even when ancestor commands are not aware of the syntax accepted by their distant descendants—while still properly throwing an error when the end user tries to invoke a child command that does not exist or invoke a child command with gibberish arguments.

 #### Generating Help Text

-Effectors are essentially yargs instances with a registered [default command][40].
+Effectors are essentially yargs instances with a registered [default command][41].
 Unfortunately, when vanilla yargs is asked to generate help text for a default command that has aliases and/or top-level positional arguments, you get the following:

-![Vanilla yargs parseAsync help text example][57]
+![Vanilla yargs parseAsync help text example][56]

 This is not ideal output for several reasons.
-For one, the `"cmd"` alias of the root command is being reported alongside `subcmd` as if it were a sub-command when in actuality it's just an alias for the default command.
+For one, the `"cmd"` alias of the root command is being reported alongside `subcmd` as if it were a child command when in actuality it's just an alias for the default command.

 Worse, the complete command string (`'$0 root-positional'`) is also dumped into